Pylons/akhet/docs/vocabulary.rst

     An object that is global to the application and contains internal framework data such as which routes and views have been defined.
-Application writers generally ignore it except when they need a setting, which are in the ``.settings`` attribute.
+Application writers generally ignore it except when they need a setting, which are in its ``.settings`` attribute.